U.S. board to determine probable cause of Southwest engine failure that killed one

-WASHINGTON, Oct 15 (Reuters) - The U.S. National Transportation Safety Board said Tuesday it will meet to determine the probable cause of the April 2018 engine failure of Southwest Airlines flight 1380 that killed a passenger who was partially sucked out the window.
+WASHINGTON (Reuters) - The U.S. National Transportation Safety Board said Tuesday it will meet to determine the probable cause of the April 2018 engine failure of Southwest Airlines (LUV.N) flight 1380 that killed a passenger who was partially sucked out the window.

 It said it would meet on Nov.
 19.

-The accident airplane, a Boeing 737-700 powered by two CFM International CFM56-7B engines, experienced a failure of the left engine after departing New York’s LaGuardia Airport, when a fan blade failed.
+The accident airplane, a Boeing 737-700 (BA.N) powered by two CFM International CFM56-7B engines, experienced a failure of the left engine after departing New York’s LaGuardia Airport, when a fan blade failed.
 The plane diverted to Philadelphia International Airport and eight other passengers suffered minor injuries.
-(Reporting by David Shepardson; editing by John Stonestreet)